docker/docs/docker-for-ibm-cloud/administering-swarms.md

 ## View swarm resources

 ### Cluster-level resources

 To review resources used within a particular Docker EE cluster, use the CLI or UCP.

 **CLI**: The `bx d4ic` CLI lists, modifies, and automates cluster infrastructure, as well as the URLs to access UCP, DTR, or exposed Docker services.

-  * Use `bx d4ic list --sl-user user.name.1234567 --sl-api-key api_key` to review a list of your clusters and their UCP URLs.
+  * To review a list of your clusters and their UCP URLs: `bx d4ic list --sl-user user.name.1234567 --sl-api-key api_key`.
-  * Use `bx d4ic show --swarm-name my_swarm --sl-user user.name.1234567 --sl-api-key api_key` to review details about the cluster, such as the IP address of manager nodes or the status of the cluster load balancers.
+  * To review details about the cluster, such as the IP address of manager nodes or the status of the cluster load balancers: `bx d4ic show --swarm-name my_swarm --sl-user user.name.1234567 --sl-api-key api_key`.

-**UCP**: The Docker EE Universal Control Plane provides a web-based GUI to manage swarm users and deployed applications.
+**UCP**: The Docker EE Universal Control Plane provides a web UI to manage swarm users and deployed applications.
 You can view swarm-related stacks, services, containers, images, nodes, networks, volumes, and secrets.

 ### Account-level resources

 For an account-level view of services and infrastructure that can be used in your swarm, log in to your [IBM Cloud](https://console.bluemix.net/) account.

 * The IBM Cloud dashboard provides information on connected IBM Cloud services in the account, such as Watson and Internet of Things.
 * The IBM Cloud infrastructure portal shows account infrastructure resources such as virtual devices, storage, and networking.

 ### Other resources

 To gather logging and metric data from your swarm, first [enable logging for the cluster](logging.md), and then access the data in your IBM Cloud organization and space.

 ## UCP and CLIs

 Docker EE for IBM Cloud employs a flexible architecture and integration with IBM Cloud that you can use to leverage IBM Cloud resources and customize your swarm environment.
 Docker EE UCP exposes the standard Docker API, and as such, includes certain functions that instead should be done by using Docker EE for IBM Cloud capabilities.

 > Self-healing capabilities so you don't have to modify cluster infrastructure.
 >
 > Docker EE for IBM Cloud uses the InfraKit toolkit to support self-healing infrastructure.
 After you create the swarm, the cluster maintains that specified number of nodes.
 If a manager node fails, you do not need to promote a worker node to manager; the swarm self-recovers the manager node.
+>
 > Do not use UCP to modify a cluster's underlying infrastructure, such as adding or promoting worker nodes to managers.

 The table outlines when to use UCP and when to use the `bx d4ic` CLI for various types of tasks.